 He does finally grow up a bit, and the ghost he writes is actually fascinating!
 When you’re done with the main story, the ghost story itself is also available, and the creativity here, well, it’s pretty believable!
 I could see this ghost story being true!
 The kind of story most Christians would say makes sense.

 Brenna’s courage and hard work encourages me every time I think of her.
 I hate that she’s alone raising her sister, but what she’s made of it, Wow!
 (And it’s really nice to see that continue in a few more stories – See Crossroads Collection 7 below for Ghosted at the Altar)

 The Bells of New Cheltenham

-Simultaneous to Ghosted at the Altar, but focusing on other characters in town, The Bells of New Cheltenham is available as a paperback or part of a $0.99 Collection of 7 awesome Christmas stories centered on a theme of Christmas music.
+Simultaneous to Ghosted at the Altar, but focusing on other characters in town, The Bells of New Cheltenham is available as a paperback, and is an excellent read!

 An unlikely story, maybe, but so well written as to be believable.
 Justine needs money, and if that means writing a story about a Christmas Carol, when she doesn’t even understand anything about Jesus Christ, well, look out, because she’s going to listen to them all, ask a ton of questions, and get the job done.